kenlog/Moon/README.md

 Add options for the theme
 ------------
 - Replace the KB logo with your own logo
 For more information have a look in the config.php
+### Supports loading the logo using the [Customizer](https://github.com/creecros/Customizer) plugin

 Syntax highlighting for Markdown code
 ------------